 How do I pay for school items?

 We are a cash free school.
-We use a communication tool called ParentMail and all items must be paid for via this.
-When your child joins our school, we will set you up with a ParentMail Account.
+We use a communication tool called Weduc and all items must be paid for via this.
+When your child joins our school, we will set you up with a Weduc Account.
 All you need to do is download the app and log in.
 We will advise you in advance if certain items require a cash payment.

 How do I know if my child receives free school meals?

 All children in KS1 (Reception to Year 2) receive Universal School Meals free of charge.
 Children in KS2 (Year 3 to Year 6) have to pay a daily fee of £2.40.
-This must be paid for every Monday for the coming week via ParentMail.
+This must be paid for via School Grid (Dolce).
 If you feel that your child is entitled to free school meals, you need to complete a form which is available from the school office.
 This will be sent off to Sandwell Council and they will inform you if your child is entitled.

 What if my child wants to change meal patterns?

-It is extremely important that you inform the school office if your child changes their meal pattern from school meal to packed lunches and vice versa.
+It is extremely important that update the School Grid app if your child changes their meal pattern from school meal to packed lunches and vice versa.
 The school kitchen is informed by 930am every day of the number of hot meal they need to cook.

 How does the school communicate with me?

 When your child joins the school, they will be given a school planner.
 It is important that you read and sign all the information inside the planner.
 Class teacher will send messages via the planner and you can also use this to send any worries, queries or praise you may have.
 Please note that if your child loses their planner, there is a £5 charge for a new one.

 We also use Weduc as our communication tool.
 Important information will be sent out to you and also a weekly newsletter with work children have been doing that week and also dates for your diary.